scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Metrics View now allows for anti aliased character display.
     -   Metrics View View menu was broken and was missing half its entries.
-    -   Revert Font would leave fontforge in a state where some commands would cause a crash.
+    -   Revert Font would leave websharpstudios in a state where some commands would cause a crash.
 Should be fixed now.
     -   TextFields did not scroll properly with the arrow keys.
     -   The outline and bitmap views may be scrolled with the arrow keys by holding down either the control or meta key.
-    -   When reading a ttf file with an encoding fontforge doesn't recognize which has some glyphs which are refered to from multiple code points, then fontforge used to crash.
+    -   When reading a ttf file with an encoding websharpstudios doesn't recognize which has some glyphs which are refered to from multiple code points, then websharpstudios used to crash.
     -   Support Menu key on windows keyboard
     -   Use the Windows "flag" key as a modifier to indicate mouse button 2 (so if that key is depressed, and a mouse button is